Seeing the World with Different Eyes

 The Museum der Kulturen Basel (MKB) is one the leading anthropological museums in Europe.
 It collects and exhibits works and objects from around the world for the purpose of raising awareness and understanding for all cultures.
 Preserving the collections is just as much part of the MKB's tasks as doing research on them.
 Findings are imparted by means of exhibitions, events, and publications.

 The Museum der Kulturen Basel (MKB) is the largest anthropological museum in Switzerland and one of the most eminent of its kind in Europe.
-The MKB collections are renowned throughout the world and include over 340,000 objects, around 50,000 historical photographs, and roughly 200,000 documentary images.
+The MKB collections are renowned throughout the world and include over 340,000 objects, around 300,000 photos, 400 films and sound recordings.

 MKB exhibitions cover contemporary and everyday subjects.
 They convey cultural commonalities as well as differences and thereby contribute to the understanding of one’s own as well as other cultures.

 With its exhibitions and events, MKB seeks to enrichen cultural life and awareness for all forms of culture.
 Its mission statement reads as follows:

 - Our task is to shed light on the cultural dimensions of life that define each and every society in multiple and different ways.

 - We foster the acquisition of knowledge in combination with aesthetic enjoyment and emotional experience.

 - In our work, we review and reposition parts of our collections on an ongoing basis.